blytkerchan/blytkerchan.github.io/_posts/2016-04-20-real-time-thirsty.markdown

 ## Average-case vs. worst-case timing

-{% include image.html url="/assets/img/2016/04/e1461091049572.jpg" caption="Fig. 1: Ordering coffee" %}
+{% include image.html url="/assets/2016/04/IMG_07981-e1461091049572-768x531.jpg" caption="Fig. 1: Ordering coffee" %}

 Fig. 1 shows the interaction needed to get a cup of coffee: the customer requests a coffee, the barista gets a cup, fills it, asks for money and gives the coffee to the customer.
 The whole exchange might take all of one minute in the average case -- you're keeping your promise, so why won't the Geeks-in-a-hurry come?

 {% include image.html url="/assets/2016/04/File-2016-04-19-19-56-47-1024x771.jpeg" caption="Fig. 2: Coffee not ready" %}

 The problem happens when the coffee still needs to be brewed when the customer gets there: the barista happily accepts the order, starts brewing the coffee and asks the customer to pay.
-The customer, now expecting his coffee to arrive "any moment now" ends up waiting a full fifteen minutes for his coffee, misses his plane, train or automobile and is righteously pissed off ((Pardon my french)).
+The customer, now expecting his coffee to arrive "any moment now" ends up waiting a full fifteen minutes for his coffee, misses his plane, train or automobile and is righteously pissed off (Pardon my French).

 The Geeks, of course, know a real-time system when they see one, and can smell a "soft" system from a mile away.
 In your case, with your promise of an average-case serving time of one minute, they knew something was wrong when they saw the promise -- whether you keep it or not.